DSCodeBench: A Realistic Benchmark for Data Science Code Generation: Benchmark State-of-the-art LLMs

 \subsection{Metrics}

-\paragraph{Pass@k} We measure the performance with pass@k~\cite{chen2021evaluating}, where k code samples are generated per problem, a problem is considered solved if any sample passes the unit tests, and the total fraction of problems solved is reported.
+\paragraph{Pass@k} We measure the performance with pass@k~\cite{chen2021evaluating}, where k code samples are generated per problem.
+A problem is considered solved if any sample passes the unit tests.
+The fraction of problems solved is reported.
 We pick k as 1 and 3 in our experiments.
-We run the experiments three times, we report the mean pass@1 and pass@3 in our results.
+We run the experiments 3 times, and report the mean pass@1 and pass@3 in our results.

 \paragraph{Test case passing status} In this paper, we classify the passing status into three categories, namely correct, partially correct, and wrong.
 Correct means that the generated code can pass all the test cases.
 Partially correct means that the code can only pass part of all the test cases.
 Wrong means that the code fails to pass any test cases.
 We record the average numbers for each category and use them to reflect the code generation performance.